PBeeJ/video-server/README.md

 to upload the files.

-You can also clone this directly on the pi
+You can also clone this directly onto the pi

 ```
 cd ~